Here is a bargain stock you should look at : The Chefs’ Warehouse, Inc. (CHEF)

 The Chefs’ Warehouse, Inc. (NASDAQ:CHEF) trade information

-Sporting 4.45% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Nov 10 when the CHEF stock price touched $22.02- or saw a rise of 7.74%.
-Year-to-date, The Chefs’ Warehouse, Inc. shares have moved -46.69%, while the 5-day performance has seen it change 1.3%.
-Over the past 30 days, the shares of The Chefs’ Warehouse, Inc. (NASDAQ:CHEF) have changed 28.74%.
+Despite being -3.69% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Nov 16 when the CHEF stock price touched $21.26- or saw a rise of 9.09%.
+Year-to-date, The Chefs’ Warehouse, Inc. shares have moved -49.28%, while the 5-day performance has seen it change -0.62%.
+Over the past 30 days, the shares of The Chefs’ Warehouse, Inc. (NASDAQ:CHEF) have changed 21.96%.
 Short interest in the company has seen 5.63 Million shares shorted with days to cover at 0.01.

 The Chefs’ Warehouse, Inc. (CHEF) estimates and forecasts